The Art Page

 In 1977, 1978, and, 1979, John received an "Ontario Arts Council Individual Artists Award Of Merit Grant.
 John was commissioned to do 5 works for Calbeck's Food Markets (Brantford, Ontario) main office in 1987.

 The paintings and photographs of John Mars have appeared on album covers, posters and numerous magazines in North America.
-A recent painting appeared in the Union Gas Annual Report for Ontario.
+One of John's works appeared in the Union Gas Annual Report for Ontario.
 The images are all copyrighted but, you are welcome to print out any of the images to stick on your fridge or whatever.

 To inquire about sales or, any official reproduction rights or, to inquire about exhibiting the works, please contact us.